Capital One Platinum Credit Card vs. Capital One Platinum Secured Credit Card: Which Is Best for You?

 Capital One Platinum Secured Credit Card At a Glance

 If you have bad credit, using the Capital One Platinum Secured can help you rebuild your credit on a budget.
-It carries no annual, monthly or foreign transaction fees, plus a 25-day grace period if you forget to pay your bill on time.
-A refundable security deposit of $49, $99 or $200 is required to open a starting credit line of $200.
+It carries no annual, monthly or foreign transaction fees, and no penalty APR.
+A refundable security deposit of $49 to $200 is required to open an account.
 Over time, responsible users can upgrade to a standard, unsecured card.

 • Capital One Platinum Secured Credit Card

-Best secured card for building credit on a budget
+Best secured card for low deposit and potentially high credit limit

 • $49Min.
 Security Deposit